 On your left, you'll see the Riverboat on the Potomac.
 This property is actually located in Maryland.
 It's built out over the water and the state of Maryland oversees the Potomac River.
 The Riverboat hosts special functions like parties, weddings, and conferences.
-They have Texas Hold-Em poker tournaments, Keno, off-track betting, karaoke, comedy club shows, estate auctions and more.
+They have Texas Hold-Em poker tournaments, Keno, off-track betting, karaoke, vendor fairs and more.
 The building also houses a restaurant, a bar and a liquor store.
 The Riverboat was mangled by Hurricane Isabel in 2003, so the property was rebuilt and made much more sturdy and a lot bigger.

 Just past the Riverboat you'll notice a sandy play area with a swingset for the kids.
 To your right, there once was a grassy area with trees, a walkway, picnic benches and a building housing restroom facilities.
 Sometimes referred to as the "Throne Zone" it was potentially going to be used for a teen gaming center called Socials and up until recently it was used as a police sub-station for special events.
 This building was dismantled in early 2016 and a new bathhouse was constructed nearby.
 The beautiful mural which was painted on the side of the building will be re-created elsewhere in town.

-The new bathhouse which was built on the site of the building pictured above.
+The new bathhouse (below) was built near the site of the building pictured above.

 The new spray-off station, so you can rinse off after swimming and get the sand off your feet.